codio-content/MySQL-Altering_existing_databases_and_updating_data/.guides/content/That-s-all-folks-5c18.md

-In order to complete our _CRUD_ knowledge, we are missing the `DELETE` SQL keyword.
+Last but not least, the `DELETE` keyword will allow you to remove table records.

-We will cover this in the next unit.
+Complete your _CRUD_ knowledge, with the `DELETE` SQL keyword in the next unit.